Introduction to Collections in C#

 What is a Collection in C#?

-The Collections in C# are a set of predefined classes that are present in the System.Collections namespace which provides greater capabilities than the traditional arrays.
+The Collections in C# are a set of predefined classes that are present in the System.Collections namespace that provides greater capabilities than the traditional arrays.
 The collections in C# are reusable, more powerful, more efficient and most importantly they have been designed and tested to ensure quality and performance.

 So in simple words, we can say a Collection in C# is a dynamic array.
 That means the collections in C# have the capability of storing multiple values but with the following features.